 Next, we establish a formula for the calculation of the flow factor for the processing line.
-For this, we restrict to the following queuing model: The adapted queuing model is based on the one given in Subsection IV-A with the following modifications:
+For this, we restrict to the following queueing model: The adapted queueing model is based on the one given in Subsection IV-A with the following modifications:

-- Units can enter and leave the system only through a finite number of gates. - Each gate on the entering side has its correspondence on the exit side. - The entering and the corresponding exit gate are connected by a lane. - Once, the person entered the system, he can move . forward only on the lane set up by the entering gate.

-He cannot switch the lane or leave the system except the exit gates.

-- Each lane contains a number of clerks, not defined in • detail, such that before each clerk an internal queue is formed and the clerk does not necessarily process the requests instantly. - The sum of the time the clerks process the requests of a person during his voyage through a given lane (i.e., the raw process time) does not depend on the particular person involved.
-Hence, the system has a predefined raw process time (RPT^{l}) for each lane, i.e., the sum of the time the clerks process the requests of a person during his voyage through the lane.
+- Units can enter and leave the system only through a finite number of gates. - Each gate on the entering side has its correspondence on the exit side. - The entering and the corresponding exit gate are connected by a lane. - Once, the person entered the system, he can move forward only on the lane set up by the entering gate.
+He cannot switch the lane or leave the system except the exit gates. - Each lane contains a number of clerks, not defined in detail, such that before each clerk an internal queue is formed and the clerk does not necessarily process the requests instantly. - The sum of the time the clerks process the requests of a person during his/her voyage through a given lane (i.e., the raw process time) does not depend on the particular person involved.
+Hence, the system has a predefined raw process time (RPT^l) for each lane, i.e., the sum of the time the clerks process the requests of a person during his/her voyage through the lane.

-Table I illustrates the queuing model.
+Table I illustrates the queueing model.

-Table L ILLUSTRATION OF A QUEUING SYSTEM WITH 5 LANES l_1, l_2, \ldots, l_5 and 8 processing steps.
+Table I.Illustration of a queueing system with 5 lanes l_1, l_2, \ldots, l_5 and maximal 8 processing steps at each lane.

 l_1 \Rightarrow \Rightarrow

 l_2 \Rightarrow \Rightarrow

-l_3 \Rightarrow \Rightarrow
+l_3 \Rightarrow ⇒

-l_4 \Rightarrow \Rightarrow
+l_4 \Rightarrow ⇒

 l_5 \Rightarrow \Rightarrow